Supercomputing and E-Science

 AIP hosts several compute facilities for the research calculations and data analysis.
 There are two compute clusters Leibniz and Newton with about 3,000 cores, located in different buildings: Leibniz and Schwarzschild respectively.
 The fast Infiniband interconnect between clusters is used for the data storage, provided by the multiple Lustre parallel file systems.
 Approximately 4 PB of storage capacity for scientific data from observations and simulations is provided.
 About 0.5PB on each cluster is available the parallel access from the compute nodes.
 Some GPU computing facilities are also available for the development purposes.
-The detailed user guide on clusters you can find on the AIP internal pages.
+You can find the detailed user guide on clusters on the AIP internal pages.

 In addition to clusters the E-Science team hosts the Compute Cloud infrastructure (CCI) based on oVirt open-source virtualization solution.
 Currently 65 virtual machines are hosted in oVirt with different tasks and profiles.
 Theses tasks include data analysis and data reduction pipelines, as well as Gitlab, CI and Mattermost services, or webservices.
 The services and pipelines run inside separated virtual machines or docker containers.
 The isolated environments are increasing security and provide stable environments.
 The AIP backbone network is implemented with 10 GB switches enabling access to the big data collections for the Compute Clusters and the VMs.

 In 2021/2022 with ERDE funds new Compute and storage facilities were added to the IT infrastructure of AIP.